dalv0911/demo-log-analytics-aws-solution/README.md

   - Number of object stored = (8 hours/day * 60 minutes ÷ 6 minutes/object) * 30 days/month = `2,400 objects` -> It's free since it's not over the 1M object. yeah :)
   - Number of requests = number of object in this case.
 It's also free charge.
 - Amazon S3
   - As we calculate storage per month above, we will store 4119.552 GB/month but this is the volume before compress.
 We store data in parquet format, which is compressed format.
-Suppose that parquet format will compess roughly 70% for origin volume, then the actually storage is 0.7 * 4119.552 = `2883.68 GB/month`.
+Suppose that parquet format will compess roughly 70% of origin volume, then the actually storage is 0.7 * 4119.552 = `2883.68 GB/month`.
   - Storage charges = 2883.68 GB/month * $0.025 = `$72`
 - Amazon Athena
   - We will be charged only when the queries scan data.
 By adding partitions and supporting columnar format (parquet), I guess the cost of query is not too much!